port-labs/port-docs/docs/integrations/github/Installation.md

     ![GitHub app installation page](../../../static/img/integrations/github-app/GitHubAppInstallPage.png)

-3. Choose to which repositories you wish to install the app:
+3. Choose the repositories you want the app to be installed for

     ![GitHub app installation choose repositories](../../../static/img/integrations/github-app/GitHubAppChooseRepos.png)

 4. You'll be redirected to Port, please **log in**.

-5. Once Logged in, see the success indication on the top of the screen:
+5. Once logged in, you will see the success indication in the top of the screen:

     ![GitHub app installation success indication on Port](../../../static/img/integrations/github-app/GitHubInstallationSuccess.png)